latentflip/latentflip.github.com/gh/index.md

 Hi Github!

-I'd love to apply for the [Senior Software Engineer](https://boards.greenhouse.io/github/jobs/953424) role at GitHub.
+I'd love to apply for the [Senior Software Engineer](https://boards.greenhouse.io/github/jobs/953424) role.

 I have been shipping web applications like [floatapp.com](https://floatapp.com) and [talky.io](https://talky.io) in small teams for the last 8 years.
 I am driven to understand people's problems and find ways to solve them, and my experience in small teams means I am not afraid to get my hands dirty wherever there is a need, and get stuff done.